replab/book/sphinx/permgrps/subgroups.md

 The setwise stabilizer is the subgroup that leaves a subset of the integer $1, \ldots, n$ invariant, while not preserving necessarily their place inside the set.
-If we start from the group of all permutations acting on four elements, and ask that the first two elements stay in the first two positions, we can swap the first two elements, swap the last two elements, or do both.
+If we start from the group of all permutations acting on four elements, and require that the first two elements must stay in one of the first two positions, we can swap the first two elements, swap the last two elements, or do both.

 ```{code-cell}